 Follow the guidelines of TR 24772-1 clause 6.38.5.

 Consider applying the restrictions No_Use_Of_Pragma(Unchecked_Union), No_Use_Of_Aspect(Unchecked_Union), and No_Unchecked_Conversion to ensure this vulnerability cannot arise.

+Use ‘Valid on the result of unavoidable unchecked programming, provide alternatives for successful and unsuccessful results, and place explicit assertions inside the else (‘Valid = FALSE) to force the analysis tool to generate static checks.

 6.38 Deep vs. Shallow Copying [YAN]

-This vulnerability does not apply to Spark since Spark does not permit the use of access types.
+This vulnerability does not apply to SPARK since it does not permit the use of access types.

 6.39 Memory Leak and Heap Fragmentation [XYL]

-This vulnerability does not apply to Spark since Spark does not permit the use of access types.
+This vulnerability does not apply to SPARK since SPARK does not permit the use of access types.

 6.40 Templates and Generics [SYM]